-Exceeds Standard Meets Standard Approaching Standard Does Not Meet Standard Actual enrollment is greater than budgeted enrollment.
-Actual enrollment is between 98.0 and 100% of the budgeted enrollment.
+I Exceeds Standard Meets Standard Approaching Standard Does Not Meet Standard Actual enrollment is greater than budgeted enrollment.
 Actual enrollment is between 93.0 and 97.9% of the budgeted enrollment.
 Actual enrollment is less than 93.0% of the budgeted enrollment.